fantasycalendar/FoundryVTT-ItemPiles/README.md

 ### ItemPiles.API.closePile(target)
 *(async)*

-Closes a pile if it is enabled and a container
+Visually closes a pile if it is enabled and a container (does not close a UI)

 | Param    | Type                                   | Description          |
 |----------|----------------------------------------|----------------------|